electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 print(a and b)
 ```

+\begin{aside}
+\label{}
+\heading{}
-**Exercise:** The rollercoaster is only allowed to run on days when the temperature is less than 30 degrees.
-Extend the program
-to ask the temperature and use the `and` operator to only allow riding when less than 30 degrees.
+\noindent The rollercoaster is only allowed to run on days when the temperature is less than 30 degrees.
+Extend the program to ask the temperature and use the `and` operator to only allow riding when less than 30 degrees.
+\end{aside}

 \newpage